gregorias/gregorias.github.io/_posts/2025-05-12-home-row-mods-karabiner-elements.markdown

 define them for every combination that we might encounter.
 We also need to work with delayed actions to cover the case when a non-home row key gets pressed while a home row key is held.

+## Limitations

+One limitation is that you can’t dynamically remove modifiers.
+For example, if you hold “as” for Ctrl-Command and release “s,” then you just lost both modifiers, not just Command.